Kansattica/msync/README.md

 - gcc and clang on 64-bit Ubuntu
 - gcc on 32-bit Ubuntu
-- OSX 10.14 with Xcode 11 (requires Boost::filesystem)
+- OSX 10.15 with Xcode 12
 - MSVC 2017 on 32 and 64-bit Windows

+OSX 10.14 with Boost::filesystem should still work, but I've since changed CI providers and can't test on 10.14 any more.

 #### Relevant CMake flags